daisyLsbu/TelemetryApplication/README.md

 ## Getting Started
 **Deploy this on:** every host node in your network.
-This is an example project that showcases how you can use the `psutil` library to send metrics from your applications to a monitoring server written in any language.
+This project showcases how to use the `psutil` library to send metrics from your applications to a monitoring server written in any language.

+Download this script folder and copy it to the location in linux machine where you want the application to run.
+Execute lauch.sh : ./launch.sh
+or
-Use the setup and build script before starting the application or launch script can be used to run all 3 script at once.
+Use the setup and build script before starting the application with run script

 Or follow the steps below:

 ### Prerequisites